 30. Infringement notices

-(1) Where an authorised officer has reason to believe that a person has committed any such offence against this Act as is prescribed for the purposes of this section the authorised officer may serve on that person a notice, in the prescribed form (in this section called an “infringement notice”) informing the person that, if he does not wish to be prosecuted for the alleged offence in a court, he may pay to an officer specified in the notice, within the time therein specified, the amount of the penalty prescribed for the offence, if dealt with under this section.
+(1) Where an authorised officer has reason to believe that a person has committed any such offence against this Act as is prescribed for the purposes of this section the authorised officer may serve on that person a notice, in the prescribed form (in this section called an infringement notice) informing the person that, if he does not wish to be prosecuted for the alleged offence in a court, he may pay to an officer specified in the notice, within the time therein specified, the amount of the penalty prescribed for the offence, if dealt with under this section.

 (2) An infringement notice may be served on an alleged offender personally or by posting it to him within 30 days after the occurrence giving rise to the allegation of an offence.